-Campolindo head coach Sam Sotelo had three girls in the tournament: sophomores Arine Kim (106 pounds) in her second year of wrestling, Cecelia Chang (111) in her holds." first year of wrestling and junior Captain Remy Benner (121).
+Campolindo head coach Sam Sotelo had three girls in the tournament: sophomores Arine Kim (106 pounds) in her second year of wrestling, Cecelia Chang (111) in her first year of wrestling and junior Captain Remy Benner (121).

-their all and left it on the mat."
+"I am so proud of all three girls," Sotelo said.
+"They gave it their all and left it on the mat."